reactioncommerce/catalyst/package/src/components/DataTable/DataTable.md

 #### Types

-##### Standard table
+##### Orders table

-This example is of the DataTable with selectable rows, bulk actions, filtering and pagination controlled by data from an API.
+This example showcases using the DataTable to display orders that come from an API.
 Data fetching is simulated with a 200ms delay.

-This is the most common table setup used in Reaction.
+This is example mimics the implementation of the Orders table in Reaction.

 ```jsx
 import { useMemo, useEffect, useCallback, forwardRef } from "react";